mbed-ce/mbed-ce-dot-dev/docs/mcu-info/AMA3B1KK.md

 AMA3B1KK is supported by the J-Link and PyOCD debuggers.
 The former requires J-Link hardware, while the latter will work with any CMSIS-DAP device.
 Personally, I experienced silky smooth debugging by attaching a PicoProbe to the SWD pins on my RedBoard Artemis (by cutting the debug ribbon cable, stripping the wires, and feeding them through the fine pitch holes).

+!!! warning
+    Due to the serial port reset circuit described above, opening a serial terminal will reset the chip and likely crash your debug session.
+Always open your serial terminal *before* starting the debugger.

-Also, one board, the [Artemis Development Kit](https://www.sparkfun.com/sparkfun-artemis-development-kit.html), does have a built-in CMSIS-DAP debugger.
+Also note that one board, the [Artemis Development Kit](https://www.sparkfun.com/sparkfun-artemis-development-kit.html), does have a built-in CMSIS-DAP debugger, so you can simply use PyOCD with it out of the box.
 I'd recommend getting this board if you plan to be debugging code!

 ## Clock Sources